robertjchristian/MRC/MRC42.md

 **For Capital Providers Please Note:**
 - Nothing in this proposal changes the ability of a Contributor to withdraw their stETH (beyond the normal 7 days), only the claiming of MOR rewards is delayed.
 However when a Contributor withdraws their stETH their reward factor no longer applies after the UTC second time of their withdraw.

+## List of Staking Types & Descriptions
+- MRC38 + MRC39: Proportional MOR Reward Types (Code & Capital) with Static Block Reward Based On Weight * Power
+- MRC40 & MRC41: MOR Reward Types (Compute & Builders) with Dynamic Rewards Based on Usage

+## MRC 38: Code Providers
+A. Add Code Contributions to earn MOR.
+B. Staking of MOR rewards into the future to increase proportionality.

+## MRC 39: Contributing Capital
+A. “stETH deposits” to earn MOR.
+B. Staking of MOR rewards into the future to increase proportionality.

+## MRC 40: Compute Providers
+A. “MOR deposits” to qualify to earn MOR.
+Stake 100 MOR  for 1 Year.
+Earn up to 100 MOR.
+B. Staking of MOR rewards into the future to increase reputation ranking.

+## MRC 41: App / Smart Agent Builders
+A. “MOR deposits” to qualify to earn MOR.
+Stake 100 MOR  for 1 Year.
+Earn up to 100 MOR.
+B. Staking of MOR rewards into the future to increase reputation ranking.

+## Morpheus Users
+A. “Inference Staking”.
+Stake MOR for access to Compute.
+B. Nominating Smart Agents / Dapps.
+Stake 100 MOR  for 1 Year.
+Earn up to 100 MOR.

 ![ExampleMORPowerFactor](https://github.com/MorpheusAIs/MRC/assets/1563345/be4492a8-e050-4deb-8270-2029e39386d9)
 **Charts shows example power factor if the Contributor Staked their MOR token claims the 25th of July 2024.**